The scene when Zuko lands on the Southern Pole village and a boomerang hits him on the back of his head.

 The Earth King

-This exchange from "The Guru", mostly due to Brian George's delivery:
+This exchange, mostly due to Brian George's delivery:

 Aang: My third chakra wants something besides onions and bananas.
 Pathik: Ha ha, good one!
 Moving on.